-The non-parametric test, Mann-Whitney utest, shows no significant differences in the gender group for all three dependent variables where there is no p-value under 0,1 for al three variables.
+The non-parametric test, Mann-Whitney u-test, shows no significant differences in the gender group for all three dependent variables.
 The year of study group shows significant differences result between junior and senior students in IT sustainability practice variable and in some items of accountants' IT responsibilities.
-This is shown with p-value result under 0,1 for RESP6, RESP7, RESP8, RESP10 and for all items in IT sustainability practice variable.
 The university type group shows significant differences between public and private university students in accountants' IT responsibilities and IT sustainability practice also in some items of accountants' IT competence.